yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 You can choose to deploy your cluster using a preview release for development and testing.
 YugabyteDB Managed database preview releases are typically taken from the [preview release series](../../../releases/versioning/#preview-releases) of YugabyteDB, though they can also include a recently released stable release.

-If you need a feature from a preview release (that isn't yet available in a stable release) for a production deployment, contact {{%support-cloud%}} before you create your cluster.
+If you need a feature from a preview release (that isn't yet available in a stable release) for a production deployment, contact {{% support-cloud %}} before you create your cluster.

 Yugabyte manages upgrades for you.
 After you choose a track, database upgrades continue to take releases from the track you chose.
 For multi-node clusters, Yugabyte performs a rolling upgrade without any downtime.
 You can manage when Yugabyte performs maintenance and upgrades by configuring the [maintenance window](../../cloud-clusters/cloud-maintenance/) for your cluster.